soundobj/lead_frontend_test_ddd/README.md

 3. Prepare a solution.

-4. Let Commercial People know when you are done with your solution
+4. Let Commercial People know when you are done with your solution.

 ## FAQ